Hey everybody, and welcome to PT Pioneer. This is your one-stop-shop for career reviews and guidance in health and fitness.

 - Prenatal and postnatal

-- Senior citizen and geriatric
+- Senior citizens and geriatric

 - People with disabilities.

-These, of course, would apply to one-on-one clients since group sessions tend to be aimed at general population groups.
+These would apply to one-on-one clients since group sessions tend to be aimed at general population groups.

 Lastly, as a Pilates instructor, you want to be adaptable.